dreamportdev/Osdev-Notes/06_Userspace/04_System_Calls.md

 First things first, the `syscall`/`sysret` pair uses three MSRs: `STAR` (0xC0000081), `LSTAR` (0xC0000082) and `FMASK` (0xC0000084).

-`STAR` has three fields used to set the GDT descriptors of userspace and kernelspace.
+`STAR` has three fields that specify the selectors used for userspace and kernelspace.
 The low 32 bits are reserved for the handler of 32-bit variant of `syscall`.
-It's safe to set it to zero if you don't target 64-bit code.
+It's safe to set it to zero if you don't target 32-bit userspace code.
 The next 16 bits (47:32) hold the kernel CS/SS base.
 When `syscall` is executed, the new CS is set to `base` and the new SS is set to `base + 8`.
 The last 16 bits (64:48) hold the userspace CS/SS base.
 Because it supports jumping back to compatibility mode, `sysret` requires a very specific GDT layout.
 It expects the 32-bit CS to be at `base`, the SS (either 64-bit or 32-bit) at `base + 8` and the 64-bit CS to be at `base + 16`.
-If you don't target 32-bit code, it's safe to omit the 32-bit segment from the GDT, but not that the 64-bit CS will still be fetched from `base + 16`.
+If you don't target 32-bit code, it's safe to omit the 32-bit segment from the GDT, but note that the 64-bit CS will still be fetched from `base + 16`.

 `LSTAR` holds the RIP of the handler.

 `FMASK` holds a bit mask used to disable certain flags when transitioning control to kernel.
-Basically, if a bit in `FMASK` is set, the coresponding flag is guranteed to be disabled when entering the kernel.
+Basically, if a bit in `FMASK` is set, the corresponding flag is guaranteed to be cleared when entering the kernel.

 An example of properly configured GDT and MSRs for 64-bit-only operation: